shidarin/cdl_convert/docs/usage.rst

 .. warning::
     ``cdl_file`` is likely to not be a required attribute in the future.

-An :class:`AscCdl` is created with the 10 required values (RGB values for slope, offset and power, and a single float for saturation) set to their defaults.
+An :class:`ColorCorrection` is created with the 10 required values (RGB values for slope, offset and power, and a single float for saturation) set to their defaults.

     >>> cc.slope
     (1.0, 1.0, 1.0)